MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_EditorialStatus.md

     | **MSN (included in [targeted placements](hlp_BA_CONC_AboutAdDistributionHidden.md))** | - 300 x 250 (Medium rectangle)<br>- 300 x 600 (Half page)<br>- 728 x 90 (Leaderboard)<br>- 970 x 250 (Billboard) |

     > [!NOTE]
     > Not everyone has [targeted placements](hlp_BA_CONC_AboutAdDistributionHidden.md) for Audience campaigns yet.
-If you don't, don't worry— it's coming soon!
+If you don't, don't worryâ€” it's coming soon!

 - **Limited: Not enough conversion data**
   - **What this means:** Your campaign has a low volume of conversions, which can limit the bid strategy from maximizing performance.